-Users are already in a purchase mindset when they go to Pinterest.
-Pinterest Advertising capitalizes on pinners’ intent and empowers brands to maximize ROI with targeted keywords and audience selection on the visual marketing channel.
+Users are in a purchasing mindset when they visit Pinterest.
+Pinterest Advertising capitalizes on pinners’ buying intent, and empowers brands to maximize ROI with targeted keywords and audience selection on the visual marketing channel.

 For organic social marketers, Pinterest is already loaded with ROI potential.
 84% of users head to the visual search engine when they’re making a purchase decision.
 Pinterest Advertising adds an extra layer to the channel’s revenue-generating capabilities.
 Ads are served to users in the form of “Promoted Pins.”
 With Promoted Pins, brands can target specific audiences based on criteria like geography and gender, as well as keywords and verticals.